super-linter/super-linter/docs/add-new-linter.md

         `"${FILE}" == "${GITHUB_WORKSPACE}"`
      1. Add the logic to handle test cases for the new tool that lints the entire workspace.
+  1. Update the readme by adding the new tool to the list of tools that always check the entire workspace.

 To avoid a performance penalties, you can combine the _file extension check_ and the _file contents check_ approaches to run the detection logic only on certain